EV Range Variables

 Reset button

-After resetting and then driving for a few hundred kilometres, your GoM’s calculations may be recalibrated, based on this more recent driving experience.
-This may (or may not) help your system to recalibrate range estimates!
+After resetting and then driving for a few hundred kilometres, your vehicle’s range calculations may be recalibrated, based on this more recent driving experience.
+This may (or may not) help your system to recalibrate range estimates; however, while you may have changed some of your local driving conditions, it is unlikely that you will have changed the outside ambient temperature environment.